11 Ways to Make Money Instead of Shopping on Black Friday This Year

 No, not at the mall.
 Signing your kids up to be toy testers is a fun way to help Santa save a little cash on presents.

-Companies like Fisher-Price and Step 2 need feedback on new toys, such as whether they’re engaging and how they hold up to the wear and tear of playing, and the best people to share their feedback are kids and their parents.
+Companies like Fisher-Price and Step 2 need feedback on new toys, including whether they’re engaging and how they hold up to the wear and tear of playing.
+The best people to share their feedback are kids and their parents.

 Curious?
 Learn more about how to land toy-testing jobs in this post.